dragonblocks/dragonblocks_alpha/BUILDING.md

 ```

 to build the dragonblocks client and server.
-If you use a debug build, the singleplayer script should be invoked from the build/ directory, because that's where the binaries are located.
+If you use a debug build, the singleplayer/launcher script should be invoked from the build/ directory, because that's where the binaries are located.

 ## Building a statically linked release snapshot